 Setting the Budget

-With great property comes great responsibility, getting a new property is a long term financial commitment for the majority, it is important to be aware of one’s financial status well and do not overstretch the working budget.
+With great property comes great responsibility, getting a new property is a long term financial commitment for the majority, it is important to be aware of one’s financial status well and not overstretch the working budget.
 Below are some of the financial considerations that one need to take note when setting a budget for the new home.